 Place a 1.6mm Guidewire into the capitate stopping short of the CMC joint.
-Use preoperative templates to identify the ideal starting point and trajectory of the guide wire so that it aligns parallel to the coronal and sagittal plane central axes of the third metacarpal.
-From the ideal starting point, insert the guide wire to closely align parallel to these axes in both planes, while being central in the capitate.
-Stop short of the 3rd CMC joint.
+Use preoperative templates to identify the ideal starting point and trajectory of the guide wire as it will determine the placement and alignment of the Carpal Baseplate and ultimately the implant.

+The starting point for placement is so that it is aligned parallel to the coronal and sagittal plane central axes of the third metacarpal.
+From the ideal starting point, place the wire slightly ulnar to the center-center line of the capitate.
+This slightly ulnar placement minimizes the risk of radial impingement of the implant.
+Never place the wire radial to the centerline of the capitate.